 How does what we do in Massachusetts compare to progress in other states?
 California, Texas and Illinois have the lead but what might happen in MA to make our grid the pacesetter?

 This is part of our Market Leadership Series where we encourage the professional in the room to drive the conversation and share their questions and perspective for a robust session.

-Advisement: This conversation will be led by Chapter member Ben Pignatelli, Economist at the Department of Public Utilities.
-Ben's presentation will not reflect the views of the Department of Public Utilities nor will he be able to speak on behalf of the Department.
-His presentation will outline public knowledge and the science supporting it.
+Advisement: This conversation will be led by Chapter member Ben Pignatelli from the Department of Public Utilities (DPU).
+Ben's presentation will not reflect the views of the DPU nor will he be able to speak on behalf of the Department.
+His presentation will outline publically available information and the science supporting it.